maduhu/Documentation/AWS/Infrastructure/QA-Env/README.md

-## QA Environment - AWS EC2 Instance Information
+## [Deprecated] QA Environment - AWS EC2 Instance Information
+[This environment has been deprecated.
+It is no longer maintained.
+The Customer Demo environment is now used.]

 The QA environment is used for testing and demos.
 It is more stable than the test environment and may be a few versions older.

 | Property | DFSP1 | DFSP2 |